 Once the tallest structure in Atlantic City, land development and the erection of high-rise hotels obscured Abby’s beacon leading to her decommissioning in 1933.
 She has only been re-lit twice since then.
 Once for Atlantic City’s centennial celebration in 1954 and again for New Jersey’s Tercentenary (300th Anniversary) in 1963.

 In 1988 the Inlet Public/Private Association (IPPA) was formed and adopted Absecon Lighthouse as its logo.
 Throughout the years the IPPA pursued various funding options for the restoration of the Absecon Lighthouse.
 Funding sources included a $970,000 grant from the Casino Reinvestment Development Authority and over $1,000,000 from the New Jersey Historic Trust.
-These funds, along with other grants and donations lead to both lighthouse and Keeper’s House restoration commencing in 1997.
+These funds, along with other grants and donations led to both lighthouse and Keeper’s House restoration commencing in 1997.
 Just over a year later, restorations were nearly complete on the tower when a fire broke out destroying the Lighthouse Keeper’s dwelling.
 The IPPA reopened the tower to visitors in 1999 while continuing to rebuild the Keeper’s House.
 The dwelling finally reopened to the public in October of 2001.

 Absecon Lighthouse is listed on both the New Jersey Register of Historic Places and the National Register.

 In addition to being the tallest of the 11 NJ lighthouses and the 3rd tallest in the US, Abby has a number of features that are unique to her.
-First, while most lighthouses are built with solid mortar walls, she was built with a double-walled conical construction.
+First, while most lighthouses are built with solid mortar walls, she was built with double-walled conical construction.
 This means she has both an interior and an exterior wall.

 Absecon Lighthouse First Order Fresnel Lens

-The beacon atop the Absecon Lighthouse, first lit in 1857, was originally fueled by kerosene (later converted to electric) and projected through a a French-made first-order Fresnel lens.
+The beacon atop the Absecon Lighthouse, first lit in 1857, was originally fueled by kerosene (later converted to electric) and projected through a French-made first-order Fresnel lens.
 These lenses take their name from the designer Augustin-Jean Fresnel.

 Unlike a conventional lens, Fresnel lenses use flat glass (or plastic) surfaces set at different angles rather than a continuous curved surface.
-Positioned in a circular manner with steeper pieces on the edges and a flat or slightly convex center piece the prisms concentrate the light into a narrow beam.
+Positioned in a circular manner with steeper pieces on the edges and a flat or slightly convex centerpiece the prisms concentrate the light into a narrow beam.
 This design allows for the use of thinner material compared to a conventional lens.
-However, the result is a lesser quality image.
-But in lighthouses this is not a concern.
+However, the result is a lesser-quality image.
+But in lighthouses, this is not a concern.
 The distance the light projects is what matters.
 The Absecon Lighthouse would have shone roughly 22 miles onto the horizon and her beacon was fixed (not flashing).

-Fresnel produced six lens sizes for lighthouses and categorized them into four orders based on their size and focal length A first-order lens has a focal length of 920 mm (36 in) and a maximum diameter 2590 mm (8.5 ft) high.
+Fresnel produced six lens sizes for lighthouses and categorized them into four orders based on their size and focal length A first-order lens has a focal length of 920 mm (36 in) and a maximum diameter of 2590 mm (8.5 ft) high.
 Completely assembled, a first-order Fresnel is approximately 12 feet tall by 6 feet wide.

 The first Fresnel lens was used in 1823.
-At that time and through the mid-20th century they were considered state of the art.
+At that time and through the mid-20th century they were considered state-of-the-art.
 Most lighthouses have since retired them making Absecon Lighthouse quite rare and special.

-Planning Your Visit to Atlantic City's Lighthouse
+Plan Your Visit to Atlantic City’s Lighthouse